drshahizan/software-engineering/materials/module4/yChongyi/readme.md

 Sure!
 Here is a breakdown of the requirements engineering process for a student engagement system:

 # 1. Requirements Elicitation:
-Requirements elicitation involves gathering information from stakeholders, such as students, faculty, staff, and administrators, to understand their needs and goals for the student engagement system.
-This can be done through surveys, focus groups, interviews, and other methods.
-The purpose of elicitation is to identify the key features and functions that the system must have to meet the needs of stakeholders.
+Requirements elicitation involves identifying the stakeholders, understanding their needs and goals, and gathering information about the system's requirements.
+For a student engagement system, this might involve:
+- Conducting surveys, focus groups, or interviews with students, faculty, and staff to gather input on their needs and goals for the system
+- Reviewing existing university systems and processes to identify opportunities for improvement or integration with the student engagement system
+- Analyzing industry trends and best practices for student engagement systems to identify key features and functionality

 # 2. Requirements Analysis:
-Requirements analysis involves analyzing the information gathered during elicitation to identify the key features and functions that the student engagement system must have.
-This process involves evaluating the requirements for completeness, consistency, and feasibility.
-It is important to ensure that the requirements are clear, concise, and unambiguous.
+Requirements analysis involves examining the gathered information to identify patterns, gaps, and conflicts in the requirements.
+For a student engagement system, this might involve:
+- Developing use cases and user stories to describe how different stakeholders would interact with the system
+- Creating mockups or wireframes to visualize the system's interface and functionality
+- Conducting a feasibility analysis to determine if the proposed system is technically and financially feasible

 # 3. Requirements Specification:
-Requirements specification involves documenting the requirements in a format that can be easily understood and communicated to stakeholders and development team members.
-The specification document should include a clear and concise description of the system's functionality, user interface, performance, and other key features.
-For a student engagement system, this might include features such as course information, social media integration, event calendars, and messaging systems.
+Requirements specification involves documenting the requirements in a clear, concise, and comprehensive manner.
+For a student engagement system, this might involve:
+- Creating a detailed requirements document that outlines the functional and non-functional requirements of the system
+- Specifying the system's architecture, database schema, and user interface design
+- Developing a data dictionary to define key terms and concepts used in the system

 # 4. Requirements Validation:
-Requirements validation involves ensuring that the requirements are accurate, complete, and achievable.
-This process involves testing the requirements against stakeholder needs and ensuring that they can be met within the constraints of the project timeline and budget.
-Validation also involves ensuring that the requirements are consistent with the overall goals and objectives of the project.
+Requirements validation involves ensuring that the requirements are accurate, complete, consistent, and verifiable.
+For a student engagement system, this might involve:
+- Conducting user acceptance testing to ensure that the system meets the needs of different stakeholders
+- Reviewing the requirements document with stakeholders to ensure that it accurately reflects their needs and goals
+- Conducting a traceability analysis to ensure that each requirement is linked to a specific stakeholder need or goal

 # 5. Requirements Management:
-Requirements management involves maintaining and updating the requirements throughout the project lifecycle.
-This includes tracking changes to requirements, managing stakeholder expectations, and ensuring that the requirements are met.
-Effective requirements management is critical to the success of the project and involves communication and collaboration between stakeholders and development team members.
+Requirements management involves tracking and controlling changes to the requirements throughout the development process.
+For a student engagement system, this might involve:
+- Creating a requirements traceability matrix to track each requirement from inception to implementation
+- Developing a change control process to manage changes to the requirements and ensure that they are properly documented and validated
+- Conducting regular reviews of the requirements document to ensure that it remains accurate, complete, and up-to-date

 Overall, the requirements engineering process is critical to the success of any software development project, including a student engagement system.
 By following these steps, you can ensure that the system meets the needs of stakeholders and is a valuable asset to the university.